greenboxal/doggohub/doc/user/project/issue_board.md

 # Issue board

-> [Introduced][ce-5554] in GitLab 8.11.
+> [Introduced][ce-5554] in DoggoHub 8.11.

-The GitLab Issue Board is a software project management tool used to plan, organize, and visualize a workflow for a feature or product release.
+The DoggoHub Issue Board is a software project management tool used to plan, organize, and visualize a workflow for a feature or product release.
 It can be seen like a light version of a [Kanban] or a [Scrum] board.

 Other interesting links:

-- [GitLab Issue Board landing page on about.gitlab.com][landing]
+- [DoggoHub Issue Board landing page on about.doggohub.com][landing]
 - [YouTube video introduction to Issue Boards][youtube]

 ## Overview

-The Issue Board builds on GitLab's existing issue tracking functionality and leverages the power of [labels] by utilizing them as lists of the scrum board.
+The Issue Board builds on DoggoHub's existing issue tracking functionality and leverages the power of [labels] by utilizing them as lists of the scrum board.

 With the Issue Board you can have a different view of your issues while also maintaining the same filtering and sorting abilities you see across the issue tracker.

-Below is a table of the definitions used for GitLab's Issue Board.
+Below is a table of the definitions used for DoggoHub's Issue Board.

 | What we call it  | What it means |
 | --------------  | ------------- |